Generating $k$ EPR-pairs from an $n$-party resource state: Conclusion and future work

 In this paper we initiated the study of $n$-party resource states from which LOCC protocols can create EPR-pairs between any $k$ disjoint pairs of parties.
 These EPR-pairs then enable quantum communication over a classical channel via teleportation.
 Our focus was on the tradeoff between the number $k$ of to-be-created EPR-pairs (which we want to be large) and the number~$m$ of qubits per party (which we want to be small).

-This work leaves open several questions for future work: \begin{itemize} \item Our constructions of $k$-pairable states may be far from optimal, and it would be interesting to improve them.
-For example, it might be possible to significantly reduce the number of qubits $n(k)$ of our Reed-Muller-based construction of $k$-pairable states with one qubit per party.
-Also, the case $m=2$ remains largely open since two qubits per party is not enough to realize entanglement swapping protocols on expander graphs, see Section~\ref{sec:constrmultiple}.
+This work leaves open several questions for future work: \begin{itemize} \item Our constructions of $k$-pairable states may be far from optimal in various respects, and it would be interesting to improve them.
+For example, we already mentioned the follow-up papers~\cite{CMP:smallkpairable,CCMPST:vertexminor} which for the case $m=1$ reduced the exponential number of qubits $n(k)=2^{\Omega(k)}$ of our Reed-Muller-based construction of $k$-pairable states to a polynomial dependence on~$k$.
+The case $m=2$ remains largely open for now, since two qubits per party is not enough to realize entanglement-swapping protocols on expander graphs, see Section~\ref{sec:constrmultiple}.
 All our constructions are based on stabilizer-type resource states.
 Can one improve the tradeoff between $k$ and $m$ using more general resource states?
 Can one express the pairability parameter $k$ in terms of some previously studied entanglement measures?

 \item Regarding lower bounds (obstructions), we showed in Section~\ref{sec:obstructionskisn/2} that a resource state for complete pairings ($n=k/2$) requires $m=\Omega(\log\log n)$ qubits per party.
 Can we improve this lower bound to $m=\Omega(\log n)$ qubits, matching the upper bound we obtained from expander graphs at the end of Section~\ref{sec:constrmultiple}?
 Our lower bounds are actually for a stronger model, applying to LOCC protocols that produce the desired state with positive probability; there may be better upper bounds in this setting, and/or stronger lower bounds for LOCC protocols that are required to succeed with probability~1. \item How well do our resource states behave under noise?
 Contreras-Tejada, Palazuelos, and de Vicente~\cite{CPV:noisynetworks} already proved some negative results here for the type of constructions we gave in Section~\ref{sec:constrmultiple} (with EPR-pairs on the edges of an $n$-vertex graph), showing that genuine multipartite entanglement only survives constant amounts of noise per edge if the graph has a lot of connectivity. \item We can ask a very similar \emph{classical} question, where the classical analogue of an EPR-pair is a uniform bit shared between two parties and unknown to all others.
 Such shared secret bits can then be used for secure communication over public classical channels (via the one-time pad), similarly to how shared EPR-pairs can be used for secure quantum communication over public classical channels (via teleportation).
 We believe our techniques can be modified to obtain non-trivial results about the question: what classically correlated $n$-party resource states are necessary and sufficient for LOCC protocols (with public classical communication) to generate such secret shared bits between any $k$ disjoint pairs of parties?
 One difference is that the straightforward classical analogue of the GHZ-state (a uniformly random bit known to all $n$ parties) is not 1-pairable in this classical sense. \end{itemize}